 Through a personal injury lawsuit, an injured worker could financially recover for their medical expenses, including any future medical treatment they might require.
 Additionally, they could recover the wages they would have earned if they were not injured.
 This could be a significant amount if the injury suffered was catastrophic or permanently debilitating.

 In addition to the financial losses, a Port of Miami accident victim is entitled to recover for their physical and emotional suffering.
-While noneconomic damages are challenging to calculate, our experienced Miami personal injury attorney will work with you and your healthcare providers to place a figure on your physical pain and mental anguish.
+While noneconomic damages are challenging to calculate, our experienced Port of Miami accident injury attorney will work with you and your healthcare providers to place a figure on your physical pain and mental anguish.

 Because you allowed to collect both workers’ compensation benefits under the LHWCA and an award through a civil lawsuit, any civil award must be paid directly to your employer.
 This award will be used to reimburse your employer and the remaining funds will be paid directly to you.

 Call Our Florida Maritime Injury Attorney if You Were Hurt Working at the Port of Miami Free

-Who you can sue if you are injured as a harbor worker in the Port of Miami or other harbor depends on the circumstances surrounding your injury.
-No matter what happened, it is crucial to speak with our experienced Florida harbor worker attorney and port of Miami accident and injury lawyer for workers injured at the Port of Miami.
+Who to sue if you are injured as a harbor worker in the Port of Miami or other harbor depends on the circumstances surrounding your injury.
+No matter what happened, it is crucial to speak with our experienced Port of Miami harbor worker attorney and port of Miami accident and injury lawyer for workers injured at the Port of Miami.
 Our office provides professional and aggressive representation dedicated to fighting for the compensation you deserve.
 Call the Miami lawyer who sues cruise ship insurance companies at Rivkind Margulies & Rivkind, P.A. to review your case and determine who could be held liable for the damages you suffered.
 Call (866) 386-1762 to schedule a free consultation.